whitehot | June 2009, Andreas Gursky @ The Vancouver Art Gallery

 May 30 through September 20, 2009

-Andreas Gursky spent the early 80's as a student under iconic photographers Bernd and Hilla Becher.
-By 2008 he held the world's record for most expensive photograph sold at auction.
+In the early 80's Andreas Gursky was a student of iconic photographers Bernd and Hilla Becher.
+By 2008, he held the world's record for most expensive photograph sold at auction.
 For Works 80-08, he has selected 150 images to represent the trajectory of these three decades.
-It is a seminal, and possibly pivotal, exhibition for the artist, who is best known for breathtakingly large format, digitally manipulated photographs that depict complex social systems rather than individuals.
-Here, the prints - aside from a handful of his most recent works - have been reproduced in small format.
-The rationale is practical at least as much as it is conceptual: very few institutions, if any, would have enough room to hang thirty years of Gursky’s photographs in their original dimensions.
+It is a groundbreaking and maybe pivotal exhibition for the artist, who is best known for breathtakingly-large format, digitally manipulated iamges that depict complex social systems rather than individuals.
+Here, these prints—aside from a handful of his most recent works—have been reproduced in small format.
+The rationale is practical at least as much as it is conceptual: very few institutions would have enough room to hang thirty years of Gursky’s photographs in their original dimensions.
 The Vancouver Art Gallery is currently showing over 70 pieces from the original selection exhibited in Krefeld and Stockholm.
+While leading the media preview tour, Gursky seemed as intrigued as anyone else by the impact of showing these smaller versions.
+He spoke to journalists with a quiet authority that was thoughtful rather than pedantic; although at times he was obviously covering well-worn territory, his ideas seemed to develop as he spoke and his responses never sounded pat or rehearsed.
+Reacting to the works in front of him he mused:

-In differentiating between the narrative and the emblematic, Gursky highlights another factor that affects viewers perceptions, irrespective of size: ongoing concerns with notions of truth in photography.
-If other media - sculpture, painting, etc. - are more vulnerable to questions regarding authenticity of the object, photography is more susceptible to interrogation regarding authenticity of the subject.
+In differentiating between narrative and emblematic, Gursky highlights ongoing concerns with notions of truth in photography.
+Some mediums are vulnerable to questions around authenticity of the object; photography is susceptible to interrogation regarding authenticity of the subject.
 Culturally, the power of photographs is not attributed to an idiomatic mechanism but to an ability document universal reality.
 This statement is a quite a generalisation, but its relevance was more than evident during the media preview.
 For every photograph discussed it seemed there was at least one inquiry regarding whether, where and how post-production manipulation had been used.
-In terms of the narrative element, people may as well be have been asking, "Are you telling us a true story or are you making this stuff up?"
+In terms of the narrative element, people may as well be have been asking, "Is this a true story or a fairytale?"

 To return to 99 Cent as an example, the subject is an actual business in Los Angeles, but the final image has been altered such that the perspective we are offered would not be available were we physically on location.
-We wouldn’t be able to confront that conglomerated mass of products with one sweeping, reflective glance, nor - and this is the heart of the work’s power - would it necessarily occur to us to even try.
-In so much of North America, a delirious smorgasbord of ‘things to buy’ is par for the course; we accept the multitude of familiar parts without considering the whole.
+We wouldn’t be able to confront that conglomerated mass of products with one sweeping, reflective glance, nor—and this is the heart of the work’s power—would it necessarily occur to us to try.
+In so much of North America a delirious smorgasbord of ‘things to buy’ is par for the course; we accept the multitude of familiar parts without considering the whole.
 As Gursky explained, "99 Cent was the first time I came to Los Angeles.
 I drove my car on the Santa Monica boulevard at night.
-This [dollar store] is very extraordinary - you can see it from the street because it has very big windows, and I was directly fascinated by this view."
+This [dollar store] is very extraordinary—you can see it from the street because it has very big windows, and I was directly fascinated by this view."
 That moment of amazement is intrinsic to the image that was ultimately created with post-production manipulation.
 Through his memories we see an accepted entity as something disconcertingly new, and we are given substantial reason to pause and consider our world.
-Gursky arranges information recorded by machines in order to depict his personal experience of real phenomena.
-What basis is there to say that this is inherently less ‘truthful’ than the selective cropping any photographer uses when they frame their subject (or, for that matter, less ‘truthful’ than the initial, inanimate editing that is applied by the physical constraints of a mechanical or electronic apparatus?)

 Andreas Gursky, Cocoon II, 2008, C-Print, 43.2 x 83.9 cm, copyright Andreas Gursky / SODRAC (2009), Courtesy: Spruth Magers, Berlin / London

 Andreas Gursky: Works 80-08 is a powerful exhibition for the same reason the artist's photographs are powerful.
-By bringing thirty years worth of images together into one body (and even more so because of their size reduction) the prints become analogous to details in Gursky’s work, where individuals are subordinated to the systematic whole, offering viewers entirely new psychological perspectives.
-Each image hung, of course, retains its ability to stand alone, but here, the show itself is the ultimate new work and viewing its elements comprehensively affordeds us unique insight into one of the most significant photographic careers of this century.
-In Works 80-08 Gursky's deeply compelling method of encyclopedic analysis has been turned on himself.
+By compressing and almagamating thirty years worth of images into one body, the prints become analogous to details in Gursky’s work.
+Individuals elements are subordinated to the systematic whole, offering viewers entirely new psychological perspectives.
+Each image retains its ability to stand alone but the show itself is the ultimate new work, and viewing its elements comprehensively affordeds us unique insight into one of the most significant photographic careers of this century.
+In Works 80-08, Gursky's deeply compelling method of encyclopedic analysis has been turned on himself.

 Andreas Gursky, Gas Cooker, 1980, C-Print, 53.4 x 43.2 cm